Immigration Law

 • Over the age of 18

-Does the U.S. Department of Justice Have Any Other Federal Election Legislation?
+Does the Department of Justice Have Any Other Federal Election Legislation?

-For example, the Department of Justice enforces the National Voter Registration Act of 1993.
-This act requires states to make registration services available at different government agencies, such as public assistance offices and departments of motor vehicles (DMVs).
+Yes.
+The Department of Justice (DOJ) enforces federal voting laws, including the National Voter Registration Act of 1993.
+This act requires states to make registration services available at different government agencies, including public assistance offices and Departments of Motor Vehicles (DMVs).

-The Justice Department is also responsible for the enforcement of the Uniform Overseas Citizens Voting Act of 1986.
-This act protects the voting rights of military members and other U.S. citizens living abroad.
+The Justice Department is also responsible for enforcing the Uniform Overseas Citizens Voting Act of 1986, which protects the voting rights of military members and other U.S. citizens living abroad.
+Other acts include the Elderly and Disabled Voting Accessibility Act of 1984, which requires voting centers to be accessible to all voters, and the Help America Vote Act of 2002, which increases voter access and improves voting systems for Americans.